US aims to eliminate IS from Afghanistan this year

-While US and Kabul government forces have mainly been combatting Taliban fighters since 2001, IS’s local offshoot — also known as Islamic State-Khorasan, or ISIS-K — has a stronghold in eastern Afghanistan.
+While US and Kabul government forces have mainly been combating Taliban fighters since 2001, IS’s local offshoot — also known as Islamic State-Khorasan, or ISIS-K – has a stronghold in eastern Afghanistan.

 First emerging in 2015, ISIS-K overran large parts of Nangarhar and Kunar provinces, near the Pakistan border, but their part in the Afghan conflict had been largely overshadowed by the operations against the Taliban.